 Monthly charges are payable in advance and are determined by the size of the residence and levels of service for which the Resident has contracted.
-Any adjustment of the monthly fee or services contracted for may be made upon a thirty (30) day written notice to the Resident, or as required by state or federal assistance programs.
-Adjustments will be based on the costs of operations and/or changes by the Resident to a different residence (Section III: D of Life-Care Agreement and the Fee for Service Agreement).
+Adjustment of the monthly fee may be made upon thirty (30) day written notice to the Resident, or as required by state or federal assistance programs.
+Adjustments will be controlled by changes in the costs of operations and/or changes by the Resident to a different residence (Section III: D).